WojciechMula/recovercr3/README.rst

 Technical details
 --------------------------------------------------------------------------------

-These are a few technical details that may be helpful if default settings fail.
+These are a few technical details that may be helpful if the default settings fail.
 First of all, the tool tries to locate a specific file header --- a few bytes that mark the beginning of the CR3 file.